This addon installs hardware monitoring tools and configures Nagios checks

 - (string) List of extra apt sources, per charm-helpers standard format (a yaml list of strings encoded as a string).
 Each source may be either a line that can be added directly to sources.list(5), or in the form ppa:<user>/<ppa-name> for adding Personal Package Archives, or a distribution component to enable.

 - (string) Choose the tools to get deployed (hp, dell, supermicro, huawei) or leave the charm to self discover the tools needed to run hardware health checks.
+The special value "test" is only useful during testing to bypass installation restrictions and override hardware detection.
+Only "auto" and "test" are currently implemented.

 - (string) Used by the nrpe subordinate charms.
 A string that will be prepended to instance name to set the host name in nagios.
 So for instance the hostname would be something like: juju-myservice-0 If you're running multiple environments with the same services in them this allows you to differentiate between them.